Automakers Say Trump's Anti-NAFTA Push Could Upend Their Industry

 Take Ford.
 No matter how you look at it, it's a truck company.
 That's what it sells the most of; that's what it's best at.
 More than 90 percent of Ford's profits come from the F-series pickup, such as the F-150, according to Morgan Stanley.

-The average amount of U.S. content in a Ford vehicle sold in the U.S. is 80 percent, according to Joe Hinrichs, Ford's head of global operations.
+Eighty percent of Ford vehicles sold in the U.S. were assembled in the U.S., according to Joe Hinrichs, Ford's head of global operations.
 He says Ford makes a higher percentage of its vehicles in the U.S. than any other car company.

-The Trump administration wants to change the equation for what qualifies as a vehicle to be free from taxes and tariffs under NAFTA.
+The Trump administration wants to change the equation for what qualifies a vehicle to be free from taxes and tariffs under NAFTA.
 Under current rules, 62.5 percent of a vehicle must be made in Mexico, the U.S. and/or Canada to qualify.

 President Trump wants that number to go up to 85 percent.
 In addition, the administration wants 50 percent of the vehicle to be made in the U.S.